Summary of performance

 We secured the top score of ‘3 trees’ in the WWF’s Sustainable Timber Scorecard 2017, one of only two national housebuilders to achieve this

 We remain a signatory to the Prompt Payment Code, paying our subcontractors within an average of 23 days

 At Bellway we aim to create sustainable long term relationships with our suppliers and sub-contractors.
 Procurement is controlled using a central supply chain function and supported by divisional teams.
 The system establishes standard national procurement arrangements for the majority of main construction products, with our divisions also able to utilise local suppliers where appropriate.
 This centralisation of the procurement process also helps to maintain competitive pricing levels and ensures our terms and conditions make it clear that we will not tolerate slavery or human trafficking in the supply chain.

 We are committed to selecting suppliers, products and services that meet the quality and value-for-money requirements of the business, whilst at the same time minimising, where possible, any potential negative social and environmental impacts.
-One of the main principles of our supply chain management system is to service sites via local suppliers, helping to both reduce carbon emissions from the transport of materials and to employ people from local communities.
+Where possible we service sites via local suppliers or local distribution centres to both reduce carbon emissions from the transport of materials and to employ people from local communities.

->

-> The relationships we form with our supply chain helps us to ensure that company policies are adhered to, current procurement levels are maintained, and that we are compliant with legislative requirements and planning requirements.
+The relationships we form with our supply chain helps us to ensure that company policies are adhered to, current procurement levels are maintained, and that we are compliant with legislative requirements and planning requirements.
 We rely on our supply chain to support our reputation for high standards and we believe that the development of long-term relationships helps us to achieve this.